 All too often I read massive lists of all a boater needs to

-know before shoving off, and I've got to tell you it's a personal pet
+know before shoving off, I have to tell you that is a personal pet

 peeve of mine.
 Absolutely there are basics of navigation you must know and